 - 1 winter squash or pumpkin

 - 1 tsp salt

 - 1 lb meat of choice such as chicken, sausage, ground beef, or bacon

 - 2 onions

-- Optional garnishes: crumbled bacon, cheese, chopped green onions
+- crumbled cooked bacon, cheese, chopped green onions for topping (optional)

 - Peel and chop the squash and sweet potatoes.

 - In a large pot, boil at least 2 quarts of water and add the chopped squash and sweet potatoes.
-Cook until fork tender and remove.
+Cook until fork tender, then drain water.

-- In a large skillet, brown the meat you are using if not already cooked (I like ground sausage) and add to pot when cooked.
+- In a large skillet, brown the meat you are using if not already cooked and add to pot when cooked.

-- Thinly slice onions and cook in the skillet with coconut oil or butter if needed until soft.
-Add to pot.
+- Thinly slice onions and cook in the skillet with coconut oil or butter if needed until soft and add to pot.

 - Heat pot on low heat until ingredients are mixed and warmed.

-- Serve with optional garnishes (crumbled bacon, cheese, green onions, etc) and a side salad.
+- Serve with optional garnishes such as crumbled bacon, cheese, green onions, etc. and a side salad.

 What’s your favorite soup?
 Share below!